SatyaSaiSrijaGottimukkala/React-Project/README.md

 Express server would run our project on port 4000.

-Then in another terminal window, go to project directory and run 'yarn start' command.
+Then in another terminal window, go to 'project' directory and run 'yarn start' command.
 The project runs on port 3000.